Mcgrathblog.nd.edu

 Choosing Trust with St. Ignatius of Loyola

-WEBTake, Lord, and receive all my liberty, my memory, my understanding, and all my will—. all that I have and possess.
+WebTake, Lord, and receive all my liberty, my memory, my understanding, and all my will—. all that I have and possess.
 You, Lord, have given all that to me.
 I now give it …

 Category: Health Go Health